mmoulton/grunt-mocha-cov/README.md

 * `coverage` (boolean) - instrument the source using blanket.
 This will automaticaly be enabled if you configure `coveralls`.

 #### Coveralls Options ####
-* `coveralls` (Object) - indicate you wish to instrament your test and send coverage reports to coveralls.io
+* `coveralls` (Object) - indicate you wish to instrument your test and send coverage reports to coveralls.io
   * `serviceName` (string) - name of the CI service for coveralls to integrate with (ie: travis-pro).
   * `serviceJobId` (string) - The job id used by coveralls (default: process.env.TRAVIS_JOB_ID).
   * `repoToken` (string) - repository identifier as provided by coveralls.